 As a physician specializing in infectious diseases at a hospital in Slovenia, Federico Potočnik was on the front lines of the battle against COVID in the small Central European country.
-Not only did he treat patients on the wards but, using some of the leadership skills he had acquired as a youthful political organizer, he led a team that guided long-term care facilities on how to deal with the pandemic.
+Not only did he treat patients on the wards, but he also used some of the leadership skills he had acquired as a youthful political organizer to lead a team that guided long-term care facilities on how to deal with the pandemic.
 “Those were very difficult times,” he recalls of the double shifts, the lack of effective treatments, and, worst of all, the losses of the patients to the disease despite the heroic medical efforts.

 But now, Potočnik, 34, is recharging his batteries in the MSx program at Stanford GSB, where he is hoping to acquire management skills that he can use to help reform the antiquated, Communist-era healthcare system in Slovenia.
 “My endgame is to give my community the healthcare system they deserve,” he says.